mikew123/rc25_ws/README.md

 The steering wheel and speed switch on the RC transmitter is used to switch to-from computer control.
 This must be done with throttle at idle.
 - Switch to computer control: Turn steering left (CCW) and press speed switch DN(high) then UP (low)
 - Switch to receiver control: Turn steering right and press speed switch DN then UP
-## Electronics board
+## Electronics boards
+### Engine Controller Board
-The electronic modules are connected using soldered wires and a 0.1" breadboard cut to fit the waterproff box interior The RC receiver signals are connected to the MASTER pins of the RC switch module using standard servo cables The motor and servo signals are connected to the OUT pins of the RC switch module using standard servo cables The controler pins are hard wired to the SLAVE pins of the RC switch
+The electronic module is connected using soldered wires and a 0.1" breadboard cut to fit the waterproff box interior The RC receiver signals are connected to the MASTER pins of the RC switch module using standard servo cables The motor and servo signals are connected to the OUT pins of the RC switch module using standard servo cables The controler pins are hard wired to the SLAVE pins of the RC switch